|

 The NECK and BRIDGE pickups are Lindy Fralin Tele Blues Specials.
 These pickup are widely acclaimed by many pro musicians.
 The Blue Specials delivers a warmer, beefer vintage tone.
 Both the neck and the bridge pickups were chosen to create a hotter vintage tone.
 With the custom 5-way switching, this Tele is true to life 52 sounding with an extra kick in the pants when you want a fat sounding blues lead or fat rhythm due to the custom wiring.

 It is a transparent Butterscotch Fender 1952 Telecaster Reissue in near mint condition made in 1985, which means it was among some of the earliest Reissues to come out of the Fugi Gen Gakki factory after Fender CBS was bought out.
 (Serial #A047771).
-Every aspect of this is like a 52 Telecaster, right down to the cloth wiring and vintage Seymour Duncan pickups.
+I tricked it out so it was in every respect like a real 52 Telecaster, right down to the cloth wiring and vintage Seymour Duncan pickups.
 The craftsmanship on this high gloss solid Ash body in unprecedented.
 The finish is transparent allowing the beautiful Ash grain to show through.

 The neck is made from solid Maple which has aged to a creamy, vintage yellow color.
 It has that true 1952 fat V shape, with original slotted vintage Kluson style tuners.
 The early 1985-6 MIJ 52 Teles often came with the word FENDER stamped on the neck plate.
 It is not common to see this on later models.